-This Arabic culture also means that you should dress conservatively when visiting Morocco.
-If you want to respect the people’s beliefs and avoid unwanted attention.
-For example, women should ensure that their knee’s and shoulders are covered… More than this, I’d stay away from floaty dresses, even if they meet this protocol, as although I felt completely covered up when wearing a long-sleeved maxi dress, I drew a lot of unwanted attention from creepy men!!
+This Arabic culture also means that you should dress conservatively to respect the people’s beliefs.
+For example, When considering their Morocco packing list women should ensure that their knee’s and shoulders are covered… More than this, I’d stay away from floaty dresses, even if they meet this protocol, as although I felt completely covered up when wearing a long-sleeved maxi dress, I drew a lot of unwanted attention from creepy men!!

 Is one week in Morocco enough?: